 Continue pulling the bottom loops over the pegs all of the way around.

 Push your yarn to the bottom of each peg, all of the way around.

 Continue the knitting process. *Wrap the yarn clockwise, loosely around each peg.
 Starting with the last peg wrapped pull the bottom loop up and off of the peg.
 Continue around the loom.
 Push the yarn to the bottom of each peg.
 Repeat from *.

-Once you get a few rows of knitting done you’ll need to until the tail from the side peg.
-If you leave it it messes with the tension and your rows get all strange.
+Once you get a few rows of knitting done you’ll need to untie the tail from the side peg.
+If you leave the tail it messes with the tension and your rows get all strange.

 Knit around and around until you reach a length of 10 inches for a tighter fit knit hat.
 Add more length for a knit slouch beanie.

 Cut your working yarn to 24-32 inches long and thread through a yarn needle (comes with your kit).

 Push your need up through every loop on every peg, starting with the first (just above the side peg) and all the way around.